sshuair/awesome-gis/README.md

 ## Geographic Information System Software
 - [ArcGIS Desktop](https://www.esri.com/en-us/arcgis/products/arcgis-desktop/overview): Extendable desktop suite to manage, visualize and analyze GIS data in 2D and 3D, including image processing.
 Includes ArcGIS Pro, ArcMap, ArcCatalog, and ArcGIS Online.
-- [DIVA-GIS](https://www.diva-gis.org/) - DIVA-GIS is a free geographic information system software program used for the analysis of geographic data, in particular point data on biodiversity.
 - [QGIS](http://qgis.org/en/site/) :star2: - A free and open source GIS.
 - [GeoDa](http://geodacenter.github.io/) - A free and open source software tool that serves as an introduction to spatial data analysis.
 - [GISInternals](http://www.gisinternals.com/) - Povidesdaily build packages and software development kits for the GDAL and MapServer